Date of Degree

 Conclusions: In vitro, mean anchorage resistance for screws placed with maximum insertion torque of less than 5Ncm was significantly lower than those placed with maximum insertion torque between 5Ncm and 10Ncm at deflections ranging from 0.12mm to 0.60mm.
 In terms of maximizing anchorage resistance, we recommend placement of orthodontic mini-screws with maximum insertion torque of greater than 5Ncm.

 McManus, Michelle Marie.
-"Effect of mini-screw maximum insertion torque on skeletal orthodontic anchorage." thesis, University of Iowa, 2010.
+"Effect of mini-screw maximum insertion torque on skeletal orthodontic anchorage."
+MS (Master of Science) thesis, University of Iowa, 2010.